JDGate/JDGate.github.io/README.md

 # Jameson Gatewood's Portfolio Website

-Thank you to Minimal Mistakes for the foundation for this website.
+Thank you to Minimal Mistakes for the foundation of this website.

 Contains basic configuration to get you a site with: